ReyAnthony/reyanthony/README.md

 #### What I do
-- I'm working mostly on C# projects for Unity.
+- I'm working mostly on C# projects to build Unity Tools and on my game Morstairs.
-- Lead Tools Developer @Oh Bibi , a French mobile games studio
+- Lead Tools Developer @Oh Bibi, a French mobile games studio.